dalealberto/Excel/README.md

 <br>

 ### Purpose:
-To automate creating a daily task template instead of manually typing dates for the month
+To automate the tedious work of creating a daily task template every month

 <br>

 ### Files:
-#### [View](https://github.com/dalealberto/Excel/blob/main/SetDate%20VBA%20Code.txt) the VBA Code as a .txt file
-#### [Download link ](https://github.com/dalealberto/Excel/blob/main/Daily%20Task%20Template%20For%20Work.xlsm) to the macro-enabled workbook (please click "View raw")
+[View](https://github.com/dalealberto/Excel/blob/main/SetDate%20VBA%20Code.txt) the VBA Code as a .txt file [Download link ](https://github.com/dalealberto/Excel/blob/main/Daily%20Task%20Template%20For%20Work.xlsm) to the macro-enabled workbook (please click "View raw")
 Note: This file contains my embedded code to automate the creation of the Daily Task Template.
 In order to run the code, you must click 'Enable Editing'.

 <br>